Installer Directory

 Updated on

-Read Time : 3 Minutes
+Read Time : 4 Minutes

-A Quick Guide to Ground Source Heat Pumps
+A Quick Guide to Ground Source Heat Pumps in the UK

 A major renewable source of heat for homes can actually be found in the ground.
 One of the best methods of extracting and harnessing this valuable energy is a Ground Source Heat Pump (GSHP) which can be used for producing hot water for domestic use, showers and hot taps as well as for central heating systems and, occasionally, for operating warm air heating systems.
-It sounds like a simple solution to all your heating problems but there are a number of caveats you need to consider before you take the heat pump plunge.
+It sounds like a simple solution to all your heating problems but there are a few caveats you need to consider before you take the heat pump plunge.

-How do Ground Source Heat Pumps Work?
+How does a Ground Source Heat Pump Work?

 The heat pump works as a continuous process with the mixture circulating back down into the ground to absorb more energy once it has been used to heat your property.
 A flat array can be buried about 2m deep throughout your garden, but a vertical one can be drilled down up to 100m.
 Whether it is a suitable method of heating your home depends on the size of garden you have and the depth of your soil.
 A larger array buried in the ground helps you to produce more heat.
-If space is limited, a vertical bore hole can be drilled down into the earth.
+If space is limited, a vertical borehole can be drilled down into the earth.
 Another factor you need to consider is how you are currently heating your house.

 COMPARE PRICES FROM LOCAL INSTALLERS